ncmreynolds/crufty-1/README.md

 - [Robot OS](https://www.ros.org/) 1 LTS Noetic Ninjemys
 - [Arduino IDE](https://www.arduino.cc/en/software) 1.8.x (to build code for the ESP/Arduinos)
 - [Open Kinect](https://openkinect.org/wiki/Main_Page) (for Kinect 360 support)
-- Gen 2 hoverboard hack firmware, specifically [this fork](https://github.com/pieterjanbuntinx/Hoverboard-Firmware-Hack-Gen2) by Pieter-Jan Buntinx.
+- Gen 2 hoverboard hack firmware, specifically [this fork](https://github.com/pieterjanbuntinx/Hoverboard-Firmware-Hack-Gen2) by Pieter-Jan Buntinx
+- [OpenSCAD](https://openscad.org/) was used for designing the 3D printed parts and the source files are provided

 ## Getting started

 First have a root around and see which of the parts you can find, price up the likely cost of what you don't and decide if you've got the time and budget to build a Crufty.
 Even with a lot of *very* basic parts needed a rover this size can get quite expensive.

+The build is documented in a number of sections, all of which can be built kind of independently, but you should start with the chassis and attach things as you go.

+## Sections

+### Chassis

+### Hoverboard controllers

+### Hoverboard motors

+### Kinect 360

+### Nunchuck controller

+### Raspberry Pi

+### Ultrasonic array